rohan-bansal/PythonFileExplorer/README.md

 1. Add Folders
 2. Open Files

-*After adding support for opening files, the project will no longer be updated, as I am moving on to Java now.*
+*After adding support for opening files, the project will no longer be updated, as I will be moving on to other projects.*